Fishing Season: Apr. 1st- Oct. 15th, 1st Sat in May to March 15th, Panfish all Year, Bass Opens 3rd Saturday in June

 Blue Line Sports's Tip of the Week

-Trout Season opened April 1st!
-The ice has completely receded of the Lake and Ponds of of the Saranac Lake & St. Regis Canoe Areas.
-Northern Pike Opens May 1st.
-Water temperatures remain cool.
-Water levels are high.
+Trout Season has closed October 15th!
+Pike fishing opened May 15th and will continue through winter and closes March 15th.
+Panfish are open all year.
+Bass season opened June 15th and continues through fall and closes on November 30 in Franklin County specifically on the Lakes and Ponds of the Saranac Lake & St. Regis Canoe Areas.
+Water temperatures have cooled quite a bit.
+Water levels are above normal.
 Have cold water dry gear and life jackets present at this time.
 Continue in the practice of safe wading.
 There are Bold Waders, and there are Old Waders, but there are No Bold Old Waders.
 Check out new regulations at https://www.dec.ny.gov/outdoor/125006.html Talk to folks at local fly and tackle shops for the best and most accurate fishing information.

 Directions open in app